risawitama/verbose-potato/README.md

-## Our wedding was so beautiful, even the cake was in tiers.
+## A termite walks into a bar and asks “Is the bar tender here?”